N-lacy/UESTC-referencing-style/README.md

 https://github.com/tinoryj/UESTC-Thesis-Latex-Template/blob/main/README_Eng.md

+> [!IMPORTANT]
-Disclaimer: This project is not an official work from UESTC.
+> This project is not an official work from UESTC.
 This is a work done by myself and a former international student of UESTC.
 It is done to follow the UESTC citation rules to the best of our abilities.
 Here's a simple sample guide for the UESTC Citation style.

 .